 Low Vibration Levels

-This model is equipped with special LowVib dampeners aiming to spare you the aches and pains that come with wielding a high-speed chainsaw for long periods.
+This model is equipped with unique LowVib dampeners to spare you the aches and pains that come with wielding a high-speed chainsaw for long periods.

-The front handle with an ergonomic grip is angled in a way that makes your working position as comfortable as possible.
-Remember, most tasks are going to have you contorting your wrists and arms into various positions, so you want something that offers you a firm, comfortable, and safe grip.
+The front handle with an ergonomic grip is angled to make your working position as comfortable as possible.
+Remember, most tasks will have you contorting your wrists and arms into various positions, so you want something that offers you a firm, comfortable, and safe grip.

 In this case, you will be able to adjust the pump and set lubrication yourself for what you need, which is a good way of avoiding oil waste.